 In an unexpected move, Trujillo resigns as commander-in-chief of the army and head of the Dominican Party.
 His brother Héctor resigns from the presidency, which is handed to the vice president and Trujillo crony Joaquín Balaguer Ricardo.

-1961 - Trujillo is assassinated on 30 May, dying in a hail of bullets when his car is ambushed on a road outside the capital in a plot organised and executed by members of the country's wealthy elite.
+1961 - Trujillo is assassinated on 30 May, dying in a hail of bullets when his car is ambushed on a road outside the capital.
+The assassination has been organised and executed by members of the country's wealthy elite.
 It is reported that the CIA supplied the weapons used by the assassins and provided other assistance.

 Trujillo's body is later buried in the Cimetière du Père Lachaise in Paris.

-The overthrow of the government planned to follow the assassination does not eventuate.
-Most involved in the assassination plot are arrested and executed.
+The plan to overthrow of government following the assassination does not eventuate.
+Most involved in the plot are arrested and executed.

-Joaquín Balaguer Ricardo remains as president.
+Joaquín Balaguer Ricardo remains as president of the Republic.
 Trujillo's son, Rafael Trujillo Martínez, or Ramfis, returns from Paris to assume control, directing the security forces to hunt down all known participants in the assassination plot.
 When captured the plotters are tortured then executed.

 Ramfis Trujillo's brutal rule lasts until November when his exiled uncles, Héctor and José Arismendi Trujillo Molina, return to the Republic and take control.